rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 This will take a while, especially the first time.
 Be wary of accidentally touching or formatting the compiler, as `./x.py` will try to recompile it.

-To run the compiler's UI test (the bulk of the test suite):
+To run the compiler's UI test suite (the bulk of the test suite):

 ```
 # UI tests